 Chapter 6: Infrastructure and trade costs in Malaysia: The importance of FDI and Exports

-* Tham Siew Yean, Evelyn Devadason and Loke Wai Heng 1.
+6. Infrastructure and trade costs in Malaysia: the importance of FDI and exports* Tham Siew Yean, Evelyn Devadason and Loke Wai Heng 1.
 INTRODUCTION Among developing countries, Malaysia is one of the most highly integrated into the world economy, as reﬂected by A.T.
 Kearney’s Globalization Index for 2006, in which Malaysia ranked nineteenth.
 International trade and foreign direct investment (FDI) play an important role in Malaysia’s integration with the world economy, as seen in A.T.
 Kearney’s indices on trade and FDI integration, where Malaysia ranked second and eleventh, respectively.
 The entry of transnational corporations (TNCs) through FDI has not only contributed towards Malaysia’s exports, but imports have also increased due to the fragmentation of production across various countries in East Asia.
 In turn, Malaysia’s progressive integration into the regional production networks that are forged by the TNCs operating in East Asia can be attributed to its relatively strong locational advantages.
 Excellent infrastructure is one of the locational advantages valued by foreign investors.
 In fact, the reliability and quality of infrastructure, roads, and air service are three out of the 20 critical location factors that have been found to be very inﬂuential in determining the FDI competitiveness of a country (World Bank, 2003, p.
 51).
 In the case of Malaysia, the TNCs operating in the country are producing mainly for export, due to the relatively small domestic economy.
-Good and reliable transport infrastructure is therefore critical as it aﬀects the relative cost of moving goods across international borders.
-In particular, with progressive tariﬀ liberalization, this cost is perhaps even more important...
+Good and reliable transport infrastructure is therefore critical as it aﬀects the relative cost of moving goods across international borders....

 You are not authenticated to view the full text of this chapter or article.